Assess Standardization Across Your System

 - An assessment of integrated services to promote standardization

-- At the on-site inspection, a CAP inspection specialist participates in the on-site inspection to facilitate communication and ensure a consistent process.
+- A CAP inspection specialist participates in the on-site inspection to facilitate communication and ensure a consistent process

-- The systems inspection option follows the same two-year cycle, peer-based inspection model, and checklist requirements as the Laboratory Accreditation Program.
+- The System Inspection Option follows the same two-year cycle using the peer-based inspection model and checklist requirements of the Laboratory Accreditation Program

 - System-wide quality improvement program